 The Block 10BA PSC contemplates an initial three year exploration period and, at the option of the Contractor Group, two additional exploration periods of two years each.
-The first exploration period ends in April 2013.
+The first exploration period expiry date has been extended to April 2014.
 During the first exploration period, the Contractor Group is required to complete geological and geophysical activities, including the acquisition of 200km of 2D seismic and the reprocessing of existing seismic data.
 The minimum required expenditure of geological and geophysical activities is \$3.0 million.
 At the end of the first exploration period, the Contractor Group must relinquish 25% of the original contract area.